Nelson-Tommogo/Solutech-Events/README.md

 # 🌍 Solutech EventsHub – Frontend Prototype

-Solutech EventsHub is a simple and elegant **event management system** frontend prototype that allows users to:
+Solutech EventsHub is a Nuxt.js-powered event management system frontend prototype that allows users to:

 - 🌟 Register for tech events
 - 🔍 View upcoming and featured events
 - 📄 Learn about Solutech and its mission
 - 📬 Reach out via a contact form

-> ⚠️ **Note:** This frontend is not yet connected to the backend APIs.
-However, all APIs have been tested and are up and running.
+> ⚠️ **Note:** This frontend is not yet connected to any APIs, but it's fully functional as a UI prototype.

 ---

 ## 🔗 Live Demo

-**Frontend Hosted on Vercel:**
+**Hosted on Vercel:**
 [https://solutech-events.vercel.app/](https://solutech-events.vercel.app/)

 ---